BobbyChristianson/RestConsumerTicketmaster/README.md

-# RestConsumerTicketmaster README
+# RestConsumerTicketmaster

-Here is the rest consumer assessment for this Ticketmaster.
+Here is a little Spring Boot app that will return upcoming events and venues for you favorite artist.
+On `master` is a spring boot app, however a console runnable version (System.in) is on the `RunInConsoleBranch`

-I used Spring framework (Spring boot and Spring JPA) and Jackson.
+I used Spring Boot, Hibernate(Spring JPA) and Jackson.
-Jackson and JPA for easily creating object classes to pull down json data into java objects for easy consumption.
+Jackson and JPA for easily creating object classes to pull down json data into java objects for easy consumption and return.

 After unzipping the project, open the project in IntelliJ.
+Run `mvn clean install` to build the project.
 I have created 2 tests that should pass upon building the project.
-Run `mvn clean install` to build the project.

 Call `mvn spring-boot:run` in the project root directory.